Toasted Pumpkin Seed Oil

 La Tourangelle handcrafts this Toasted Pumpkin Seed Oil strictly following traditional methods from Styrian region in Austria because we believe that artisan care is still the best ways to retain all the flavors, nutrients and health benefits that nature provides.
 Slowly roasted to perfection, expeller-pressed and lightly filtered, this oil adds a rich nutty taste to cold application as salad dressing, drizzle in pasta, spreads.
 La Tourangelle Toasted Pumpkin Seed makes the ordinary meal extra-ordinary.

 Usage: Toasted Pumpkin Seed Oil adds an intense, deep toasted pumpkin seed taste to salad dressing, soup, marinade, pasta or spread.
 It is not used for cooking, since it can become bitter and lose its nutritional value if heated up.
 Instead, take advantage of its nutty taste drizzled onto salad, greens, pizza, soup, bread or even ice-cream.
+You can use our toasted pumpkin seed oil as a:

 Heat: Low heat